nidhi-u/nidhi-u.github.io/_posts/2023-11-11-pathfindingvisualizer.markdown

 > To review the code files of this project, check out its GitHub repository at [Pathfinding Visualizer on GitHub](https://github.com/nidhi-u/PathfindingVisualizer).

 ### Introduction:
 In computer science and game development, pathfinding algorithms play a pivotal role in shortest or optimal paths to get from one point to another.
-In this project, I explore and visualize the working of pathfinding algorithms - specifically, Breadth-First Search (BFS), Dijkstra's and A*.
+In this project, I explore and visualize the working of pathfinding algorithms - specifically Breadth-First Search (BFS), Dijkstra's and A*.

 ### Development Tools
-I developed this project in Visual Studio using C++ and SFML (Simple and Fast Multimedia Library), a graphics library that facilitates the creation of interactive applications.
+I developed this project in Visual Studio using C++ and SFML (Simple and Fast Multimedia Library) - a graphics library that facilitates the creation of interactive applications.

 ### Algorithms
 The algorithms implemented in this project are -

 1. Breadth-First Search (BFS): A fundamental
-   algorithm in graph theory, explores all the vertices at the current depth before movig on to the next depth level.
+   algorithm in graph theory, explores all the vertices at the current depth before moving on to the next depth level.

 2. Dijkstra's Algorithm: An informed algorithm, makes decisions based on the accumulated cost to reach each node and finds the path with the minimum total cost.